 Skills for the future

-The Waves of Change project aims to bring heritage and technology skills to young people to help bridge the gap between education and employment, with a particular emphasis on those who are not currently following a path to higher education or otherwise have easy access to skills and training opportunities.
-Funding is provided by the Doris Campbell Memorial Fund through the Hampshire and Isle of Wight Community Foundation.
+The Waves of Change project aimed to bring heritage and technology skills to young people to help bridge the gap between education and employment, with a particular emphasis on those who are not currently following a path to higher education or otherwise have easy access to skills and training opportunities.
+Funding was provided by the Doris Campbell Memorial Fund through the Hampshire and Isle of Wight Community Foundation.

-Feedback from the first course includes:
+Feedback from the courses includes:

 - “Superb course, 10/10 would recommend, best course of this type I’ve done”